6.01 DUTY HOURS POLICY

 2. In order to be considered for external moonlighting, the resident must meet the following requirements:

 a.
 Residents must agree to obtain a signed contract with the external facility and provide a copy of the signed contract to the Program Director.
 The contract must state that the facility will provide professional liability insurance coverage for the resident's moonlighting services and that the resident has received privileges.
-If the facility does not provide insurance coverage, residents must obtain their own professional liability insurance and provide proof of such insurance to the Program Director before moonlighting begins.
+If the facility does not provide insurance coverage, residents must obtain their own professional liability insurance, for no less than limits of $1mm per claim and $3mm in the annual aggregate, and provide proof of such insurance to the Program Director before moonlighting begins.

 b.
 Residents must be fully licensed to practice medicine in the state where the moonlighting will occur.
 A residency-training permit is not a license to practice medicine outside the scope of residency training.

 c.
-Residents on J-1 Visas are prohibited from moonlighting.
+Residents on J-1/H1B Visas are prohibited from moonlighting.

 d.
 Residents must not wear identifiers as trainees in Emory University School of Medicine residency-training programs.